What Are Merchant Accounts And How Do They Work?

 Once funds are verified, the card issuing bank will issue an approval code for the acquiring bank to transfer funds to the business’s merchant account.
 The merchant account provider will deduct any necessary fees, including markups, processing fees, and interchange fees before the money moves to the business’s checking account and becomes accessible.

 Because the merchant account acts as a temporary holding pen for funds incurred from a transaction, payment gateways and processors are key pieces of infrastructure that make it possible to move money between the issuing bank and the business’s bank account.
-The payment gateway provides a pathway between an eCommerce website or app and the payment processor, ensuring that accurate transaction and payment information are provided.
+The payment gateway provides a pathway between an ecommerce website or app and the payment processor, ensuring that accurate transaction and payment information are provided.
 Meanwhile, the payment processor facilitates the final transfer of funds.

 Assessing the pricing structure used by merchant account providers is important to understand the cost of accepting electronic transactions.
 Different providers will charge different fees for their services, such as per-transaction fees or monthly and annual fees based on sales volume.
 The type of business you operate may dictate what pricing model is best for your business’s needs.